The Asa Wright Nature Centre

 Avid birders and natural history fans alike have flocked to Trinidad’s Asa Wright Nature Centre for four decades, drawn by a magnetic combination of fascinating birds, talented naturalists, and a place that makes history in New World tropical studies.
 Many agree that the twin islands of Trinidad and Tobago are the best introduction to New World tropical birding and ecology possible.

-Join Sheri Williamson and Tom Wood for this great adventure.
+Join Sheri Williamson and Tom Wood, founders and directors of the Southeastern Arizona Bird Observatory, for this great adventure.
 You arrive to Trinidad’s PAX Guest House, not far from the airport with a fine, commanding view of the city.
 This is an historic property by a monastery and its feeders should be active with hummingbirds and more.
 Staying here for the first night allows us to accommodate all the flight options you have to get there.

 Then it’s off to Tobago the following day after breakfast.
 There is a a short and scenic inter-island flight, and we’re met by a local naturalist.
 Our lodgings are at the charming Cuffie River Nature Retreat, set in an intimate forest setting.
 Birding on the grounds is excellent, and you can relax in the pool or enjoy the birds from one of several verandahs and sitting areas.
 While on Tobago, we hike Tobago’s Gilpin Trace trail and bird watch in the Main Forest Reserve, one of the oldest protected areas in the New World.